• Skip to primary navigation

 1. Pour the dry ingredients on a flat surface and make a ‘well’ in the center of the flour mix.

-2. Slowly pour the wet ingredients in the ‘well’ of the flour and mix it with the wet ingredients gradually, using your fingers.
+2. Slowly pour the wet ingredients into the ‘well’ of the flour and mix it with the wet ingredients gradually, using your fingers.

 3. Knead the dough until it is smooth and compact.